ufuksfk/ufuksnotes/content/Highlights/Instagram/Infographics from Instagram.md

 ![[Pasted image 20250510180332.png]]

 ## Dividing world gold
-If all the [[gold]] in the world were split evenly, each person would get just 30 grams—about six gold rings! 💍⁠
+If all the [[Gold]] in the world were split evenly, each person would get just 30 grams—about six gold rings! 💍⁠
 Central banks, on the other hand, hold much more, with the U.S. alone storing roughly 8,000 tonnes in reserves.⁠
 Here, we visualize the hypothetical equal division of all discovered gold in the world, based on the U.S. Geological Survey and the UN’s World Population Prospects [[2024]].⁠
 ![[Pasted image 20250510180425.png]]